drhagen/tabeline/docs/index.md

+---
+icon: material/home
+---

 # Tabeline

 Tabeline is a data frame and data grammar library.
 You write the expressions in strings and supply them to methods on the `DataFrame` class, like `df.filter("t <= 24")`.
 The  strings are parsed by Parsita and converted into Polars for execution.

 Tabeline draws inspiration from [dplyr](https://dplyr.tidyverse.org/), the data grammar of R's tidyverse.
 The `filter`, `mutate`, `group_by`, and `summarize` methods should all feel familiar.
 But Tabeline is as proper a Python library as can be, using methods instead of pipe operators.

 Tabeline uses Polars under the hood, but adds a lot of handling of edge cases from Polars, which otherwise result in crashes or behavior that is not type stable.